 Nevertheless, the growing size of applications and the demands for

-shorter time-to-market mean that many issues remain, and a combination
+shorter time-to-market mean that many issues remain, and model-driven

 Model-Driven Software Development (MDSD) is a new software development paradigm for distributed project teams involving 20+ people, with roots in software product line engineering, which is the discipline of designing and building families of applications for a specific purpose or market segment.